 Introduced by Sen. Liz Brater (D) on April 29, 2009

-To prohibit paying a person a wage or salary that is less than an amount established under a proposed interpretation of “comparable worth,” making doing so a civil rights law violation.
+To prohibit paying a person a wage or salary that is less than an amount established under a proposed definition of comparable worth, making doing so a violation of the civil rights laws of the state, which prohibit discrimination on the basis of religion, race, color, national origin, age, sex, height, weight, or marital status.
 The bill would prohibit different levels of compensation for work of “comparable value,” meaning a “comparable composite skill, responsibility, effort, education or training, and working conditions.”
-The bill does not specify how different kinds of work (as opposed to different people doing the same work) would be compared with regard to these various criteria.
+The bill does not specify how different kinds of work would be compared with regard to these various criteria.
 Official Text and Analysis.

 Referred to the Senate Commerce & Tourism Committee on April 29, 2009